IQSS/Zelig/source/installation_quickstart.rst

     z5 <- zls$new()
     z5$help()

-    # documentation for logitstic regression
+    # documentation for logistic regression
     z5 <- zlogit$new()
     z5$help()